natalieagus/50002/docs/Labs/lab4-extras.md

 These buffers are then synchronized to a specific region in `memory_unit` so that your Beta CPU can access its values.

+### Shared_memory I/O

+This is a Shared Memory with Direct Memory Access design.
+This is different from [Memory-Mapped I/O](https://www.baeldung.com/cs/memory-mapped-vs-isolated-io) design or Isolated-Mapped (also known as port-mapped) IO.
+> In MMIO, the CPU accesses the hardware registers of the network card directly, using standard memory instructions (LD/ST).
+A memory controller / arbiter directs the CPU to the hardware buffer or the RAM depending on the address requested.
+The **mapped** address points to the device, not to RAM.
+In Isolated IO, the CPU communicates with the network card using special I/O instructions (e.g., IN and OUT on x86).
+These instructions **explicitly** access the device's registers through a separate I/O address space (not memory).

+In this shared memory design, our I/O device controllers have direct access to the memory unit (hence the name Direct Memory Access or DMA) I/O buffers (`system_input_buffer` and `system_output_buffer`).
+Since the memory unit is also used by the CPU, we need to implement some kind of arbitration mechanism.
+In practice, a **memory controller** (part of the CPU or chipset) is responsible for managing access to **shared** memory.
+The memory controller ensures that the memory unit (RAM) reflects these updates immediately, so the CPU sees the latest input data when it accesses specific regions of the RAM.

+{: .note}
+We choose `memory_unit` address `0x10` as the region to hold the last-received input value, and we choose `memory_unit` address `0xC` as the region to hold the current output value.

+The memory controller must facilitate data transfer into address `Mem[0x10]` to reflect the contents of `system_input_buffer`, and update `system_output_buffer` to reflect the content of address `Mem[0xC]`.

+If we were to `STORE` any value to `Mem[0xC]`, it will be reflected at the "output" of the motherboard (simplified), e.g the 7 segment.
+We have simple hardware controller that continuously read from `system_output_buffer` and updates the LED display.
+Similarly, if any input button `io_button[2:0]` is pressed, it will trigger an <span style="color:red; font-weight: bold;">INTERRUPT</span>, and the CPU can find the **encoding** of the currently pressed button ready at `Mem[0x10]`.
+When interrupt occurs, `Mem[0x10` would've been synced to reflect the content of `system_input_buffer` by the controller.

+The memory controller is implemented as part of the motherboard in this simple project.

 ## The Motherboard
 In practice, a motherboard is the main printed circuit board in general-purpose computers.
 It holds and allows communication between many of the crucial components of a system: the CPU, the memory unit, and provides **connectors** for peripheral (I/O) devices.